Iowa Notary Services

 Entering an escrow agreement?
 The notary presides over the signing.

 Need to designate beneficiaries on a policy?
 Call a notary public!

-Though these signing agents can be hard to find, they’re absolutely crucial to finalizing official documents because they provide something no mere observer or “witness” can: a notarial certificate.
+Though these signing agents can be hard to find, they’re absolutely crucial to finalize official documents because they provide something no mere observer or “witness” can: a notarial certificate.

-Iowa has several uses for a notary public and notarizations finalize the most important aspects of our lives, from estate planning to small business setup.
+There are many uses for a Iowa Notary Public.
+Notarizations finalize the most critical aspects of our lives, from estate planning to small business setup.